Skip to main content

 Setting Classifications During Import

-• Import members.csv with classification "Member"
+• Import members.csv with default classification "Member"

-• Import visitors.csv with classification "Guest"
+• Import visitors.csv with default classification "Guest"

-• Import regular-attenders.csv with classification "Regular Attender"
+• Import regular-attenders.csv with default classification "Regular Attender"

 Troubleshooting